KurtKline/fastapi-postgres-aws-lambda/README.md

 ## Next Steps
 - [ ] I'm currently using Lambda environment variables to set the database credentials (including password), so I need to figure out a more secure solution.
 Someone recommended to use KMS for this.

-- [x] Add VPC settings for Lambda to template.yml file if possible, so that no changes need to be made after deployment.
+- [x] Add VPC settings for Lambda to template.yml file if possible, so that no changes need to be made after deployment

-- [ ] Create simple version which doesn't use routing

-- [ ] Add data samples which can be used to illustrate full set-up.
-Probably using S3 load [S3 to RDS PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.html#USER_PostgreSQL.S3Import)
+- [x] Add data samples which can be used to illustrate full set-up

-- [ ] Add black formatting and pre-commit
+- [x] Add black formatting and pre-commit

-## Random notes
-- `setup.py`: not required for deployment to AWS; Simply helps with requirements.txt installation
-- `Dockerfile`: not requried for deployment to AWS; Just presents another option for running locally